-Running shoes that are good for helping to recover from injuries to the Achilles’ have a high drop, minimal cushioning, a lot of flex, and good ankle support.
+Running shoes that are good for helping to recover from injuries to the Achilles’ have a high heel-to-toe drop, supportive cushioning, a lot of flex, and good ankle support.
 If you overpronate, you’ll also want to ensure your running shoe has enough stability.

 Supportive Neutral Shoes

 These running shoes are ideal for runners with medium to high arches who need a supportive shoe without the stability built into a shoe for overpronators.

 Even if you don’t overpronate, you might be tempted to try a stability running shoe while you deal with your Achilles injury.
 But stability shoes tend to be heavier and stiffer than neutral shoes and don’t necessarily provide the stability you need to ease Achilles pain.
 It’s key that the best shoes for Achilles tendonitis fit your foot and stride – don’t buy a shoe with extra support if it’s not warranted.